 Our historians, writers, researchers and advisers help make information about New Zealand history easy to find, and create opportunities for New Zealanders to engage with their heritage.
 A lot of our resources are available online, and we also publish books and make oral history programmes.

 You’ll find enlightening and stimulating insights into New Zealand’s past on our websites NZHistory and Te Ara – the Encyclopedia of New Zealand.
-We also manage a series of sites with a special focus on New Zealand’s involvement in military conflicts, including the 28th Māori Battalion, the Vietnam War Oral History Project and WW100.
+We also manage a series of sites with a special focus on New Zealand’s involvement in military conflicts, including the 28th Māori Battalion website, the Vietnam War Oral History Project website and WW100.

 We look after memorials, monuments and war graves throughout New Zealand.
 We also commission the construction of memorials such as the New Zealand Memorial in London and the Pukeahu National War Memorial Park in Wellington.
 We work with other government agencies to arrange military commemorations at the National War Memorial.

 Our First World War Centenary Programme Office is charged with leading, coordinating and publicising the WW100 programme.
 In doing so we will integrate official and community responses to the centenary.

 We also allocate contestable funding for commemorating Waitangi Day events and manage the government indemnity scheme for touring exhibitions and the Regional Culture and Heritage Fund.